roitraining/hands-on-terraform/README.md

 # Hands-On Terraform

-This GitHub repo contains the Terraform Code used in the ROI Training Course: Hands-On Terraform.
+This repo contains the Terraform Code used in the ROI Training Course: Hands-On Terraform.

 https://www.roitraining.com/course-815-hands-on-terraform/